-From ITEM C, on the opposite page, examine ONE strength of using the number of entries for different A-level examinations to research gender differences education.
-[2 marks] in interviews to investigate gender-based subject choices in schools.
+From ITEM C, on the opposite page, examine ONE strength of using the number of entries for different A-level examinations to research gender differences in education.
+[2 marks]

+Identify and explain ONE factor which might account for the gender differences in subject choice shown in ITEM C, on page 40.
 [4 marks]

-17 Identify and explain ONE factor which might account for the gender differences in subject choice shown in ITEM C, on page 38.
-[4 marks] r